 The most common response to all of the above is often “So, what?”
 After all, we’re talking about addicts here, and addiction is one of the few diseases for which we righteously blame the victim, and treat addicts as criminals rather than people with a chronic — and potentially deadly — illness.
 The addict “brought it on themselves,” should develop the willpower to “just say no.”

 Our approach to addiction is both deadly and costly.
 Scientific research is providing more and more evidence to support the disease model of addiction; uncovering brain differences that suggest a predisposition to addiction in some people, and gene mutations that make us more or less sensitive to alcohol.
 As we often say in recovery, we’re as sick as our secrets, and our secrets are keeping us sick.
+A lot of us have to keep it secret from our jobs by using the products and services from sites like urinedrugtesthq.com/ultra-pure-synthetic and due to the nature of these things, there are no guarantees.
 Treating addiction as a crime rather than a disease is keeping millions of us sick, and killing too many of us.
 Drug overdose deaths have been increasing for years, and drug-related deaths have outpaced traffic fatalities.

 And if none of that matters in when it comes to slashing budgets, how about this?
 Untreated addiction is expensive.
 Addiction treatment is a good investment.